Contact Me

 Taking action.

-That desire led me to register for the "Chaperon & Companionship Course: The First Step in Caregiving" by Care Concierge Malaysia.
+That desire led me to register for the "Chaperone & Companionship Course: The First Step in Caregiving" by Care Concierge Malaysia.
 It's a practical programme that introduces essential skills such as basic health assessment, patient communication, observation, mobility support, and personal care.

 Around the same time, I was accepted into a formal programme on Ageing & Geriatric Rehabilitation.
 Although I had to decline the intake due to timing, the decision to return in the later part of the year felt intentional rather than disappointing.
 Some learning needs space.
 Some knowledge deserves readiness.
 This is one of them.